-As mentioned already, most cards with this technology in the U.S. are actually chip-and-signature cards that offer similar safety features without the requirement for a PIN.
+As noted, most cards with this technology in the U.S. are actually chip-and-signature cards that offer similar safety features without the requirement for a PIN.

-Either way, credit cards with chip technology continue growing in popularity across the United States.
-According to 2021 data from EMVCo, 77.52% of in-person credit card transactions in the U.S. were made with credit cards that have EMV chip technology from July 2020 to June 2021.
-This figure is up from 67.84% for the previous period (July 2019 to June 2020).
+Either way, credit cards with chip technology continue growing in popularity across the U.S. According to data from EMVCo, 85 percent of in-person credit card transactions in the U.S. were made with credit cards that have EMV chip technology from July 2021 to June 2022.
+This figure is up from 76 percent for the previous period (July 2020 to June 2021).

 How do chip-and-PIN cards work?

 Instead of swiping a credit card through a payment terminal, chip-and-PIN credit cards (and chip-and-signature cards) require you to “dip” your card into the end of the payment terminal instead.
 Once you dip your card into the terminal, information about the transaction is generated and stored in the square-shaped microchip on your credit card.